-The objective of the Computational Anatomy (CA) is the modeling and analysis of biological variability of human anatomy.
-Typical applications cover the simulation of average anatomies and normal variations, the discovery of structural differences between healthy and diseased populations, and the detection and classification of pathologies from structural anomalies0.
+The aim of Computational Anatomy (CA) is to model and analyse the biological variability of the human anatomy.
+Typical applications cover the simulation of average anatomies and normal variations, the discovery of structural differences between healthy and diseased populations, and the detection and classification of pathologies from structural anomalies.0

-Studying the variability of biological shapes is an old problem (cf. the remarkable book "On Shape and Growth" by D'Arcy Thompson [69]).
-Significant efforts have been made since that time to develop a theory for statistical shape analysis (one can refer to [55] for a good synthesis, and to the special issue of Neuroimage [68] for recent developments).
-Despite all these efforts, there are a number of challenging mathematical issues which remain largely unsolved in general.
-A particular issue is the computation of statistics on manifolds which can be of infinite dimension (e.g the group of diffeomorphisms).
+Studying the variability of biological shapes is an old problem (cf. the book "On Shape and Growth" by D'Arcy Thompson [107]).
+Significant efforts have since been made to develop a theory for statistical shape analysis (one can refer to [89] for a good summary, and to the special issue of Neuroimage [106] for recent developments).
+Despite all these efforts, there are a number of challenging mathematical issues that remain largely unsolved.
+A particular issue is the computation of statistics on manifolds that can be of infinite dimension (e.g the group of diffeomorphisms).

-There is a classical stratification of the problems into the following 3 levels [64]: 1) construction from medical images of anatomical manifolds of points, curves, surfaces and volumes; 2) assignment of a point to point correspondence between these manifolds using a specified class of transformations (e.g. rigid, affine, diffeomorphism); 3) generation of probability laws of anatomical variation from these correspondences.
+There is a classical stratification of the problems into the following 3 levels [102]:

+- 1. construction from medical images of anatomical manifolds of points, curves, surfaces and volumes; - 2. assignment of a point to point correspondence between these manifolds using a specified class of transformations (e.g. rigid, affine, diffeomorphism); - 3. generation of probability laws of anatomical variation from these correspondences.

-We plan to focus our efforts to the following problems:
+We plan to focus our efforts on the following problems:

-- 1. Statistics on anatomical manifolds, - 2.
-Propagation of variability from anatomical manifolds, - 3.
-Linking anatomical variability to image analysis algorithms, - 4.
-Grid-Computing Strategies to exploit large databases.
+- 1. statistics on anatomical manifolds; - 2. propagation of variability from anatomical manifolds; - 3. linking anatomical variability to image analysis algorithms; and - 4. grid-computing strategies to exploit large databases.